Return to site

 This is often why it can take months, and even years, for a woman's body to come back into balance after years off birth control use.

-I do recommend that if you're a woman on birth control, please consider taking a quality multivitamin, here's my Women's Multivitamin or b-complex supplement, to help mitigate the steady stream of nutrient depletion that's occuring within your body while on birth control.
+I do recommend that woman taking birth control (especially oral contraceptives), consider taking a high-quality multivitamin to help mitigate the steady stream of nutrient depletion that's birth control causes.
+Check out our herbal Women's Multivitamin.

 What nutrients do birth control deplete?